b3-soft-org/amp/README.md

 This will read 4 megabytes of random data and write that `random.dat`, showing a status every 1 megabyte.

+---

+Or instead of a maximum number of bytes, you can limit the number of lines to read:

 ```bash
 amp --lines 10 </var/log/syslog >log_10.dat
 ```

-This will read 10 lines from `/var/log/syslog` and write that to `log_10.dat`, showing no status.
+This will read 10 lines from `/var/log/syslog` and write that to `log_10.dat` (showing no status).